 What is the Maine Coon cat lifespan?
-We all want our furry friends to live as long as possible!
-We love our gentle giants so much, the Maine Coon life expectancy is a concern.
+We all want our furry friends to live as long as possible, of course!
+Because we love our gentle giants so much, the Maine Coon life expectancy is a concern.

 The “textbook answer” is that the average Maine Coon lifespan is 12-15 years.
 Naturally, we all want our beloved Coonies to live as long as possible.

-It's not uncommon for a Maine Coon to be posted in our Photo Galleries who is 15, 18 or even 20+ years old!
+It's not uncommon for a Coonie to be posted in our Photo Galleries who is 15, 18 or even 20+ years old!

-So let's talk about three important factors for a long and healthy life:
+So let's talk about three key factors for a long and healthy life:

-They are generally a healthy breed, it's a good idea to know about some genetic conditions that can affect a Maine Coon’s lifespan before scouting for available kittens.
+They are generally a healthy breed.
+Even so, it's a good idea to know about some illnesses and genetic conditions that can affect a Maine Coon’s lifespan before scouting for available kittens.

-Dogs and large size cats will be more susceptible to the pain associated, since they bear more weight on the joint than a lightweight kitty.
-It certainly impacts their quality of life.
+Dogs and large size kitties will be more susceptible to the pain associated, since they bear more weight on the joint than a lightweight kitty.
+It impacts their quality of life.

 HCM, or hypertrophic cardiomyopathy, is a bit more commonly known to pet owners.
 This genetic disease causes a thickening of the wall of the heart, gradually over time, tragically resulting in sudden heart failure.

-(Visit our page on Maine Coon Cat Health Problems for a more comprehensive look at each of these genetically inherited conditions that can shorten the Maine Coon Cat Lifespan.)
+Visit our page on these breed specific health problems for a more comprehensive look at each of these genetically inherited conditions that can shorten the Maine Coon cat lifespan.

 If these health issues have you feeling apprehensive, take heart!
 Reputable breeders are very conscious of them.